thinhpham2122/TTT5/README.md

 Result
 ------
-After training about 1,500,000 states of the game, it is able to play better than a human, but it did not mastered the game.
+After training about 1,500,000 states of the game, it is able to play better than an average human, but it did not mastered the game.